jradd/django-newproj-template/readme.md

 	$ ~/webapps/<wsgi_application_name>/apache2/bin/restart

-### Close the SSH session.
+### Close the SSH session

 	(webfaction) $ exit

-## Edit the project's production settings (`settings/production.py`):
+## Edit the project's production settings file

-In `settings/production.py` update the following configuration variables, replacing <accountname> with your WebFaction account name and <url> with your website's URL (including any variants such as _accountname.webfaction.com_):
+In `settings/production.py`, update the following configuration variables, replacing <accountname> with your WebFaction account name and <url> with your website's URL (including any variants such as _accountname.webfaction.com_):

 	MEDIA_ROOT = '/home/<accountname>/webapps/media/'
 	MEDIA_URL = '/media/'